iamvarshitha/iamvarshitha/README.md

 During the IAS Summer Research Fellowship 2024 at ICMR-RMRIMS, Patna, I contributed to the serological diagnosis of Chikungunya virus and computational antiviral drug designing, performing tasks such as:

-RNA and DNA isolation

-PCR and Real-Time PCR
+RNA and DNA isolation , PCR and Real-Time PCR , ELISA, Molecular Docking, Molecular Dynamics Simulations

-ELISA

-Molecular Docking

-Molecular Dynamics Simulations

 I have also explored technical skills in Python, C/C++, Bash/Shell Scripting, and AWS, as well as tools like GROMACS, MySQL, MongoDB, and web design technologies (HTML, CSS, JavaScript, PHP).